mcvicar/toka/README.md

  * Preview of a tenant site
  * File/Media uploads

-Some things I'd like it to do;
+Some things I'd like it to do eventually;
  * Real time collaboration on document editing using AppSync
  * Have a DynamoDB stream(s) to launch other configurable tasks based on content changes
  * Dynamic concept groupings - think tagging but with better editorially curated